11th Guards Air Assault Brigade: History

 The brigade's 500th Separate Airborne Battalion was disbanded in 2006.
 During the Vostok-2010 exercises, the brigade showed military skill, for which it was awarded the pennant "for military valor" of the Ministry of Defence.
 During the same year, the brigade became part of the 36th Army.
 The brigade was presented with a new flag by Dmitry Medvedev on 24 August 2011.
 The brigade became part of the Russian Airborne Troops in December 2013.
 On 25 March 2015, the brigade was assigned the title 'Guards'.

 In January 2022, elements of the brigade were reportedly deployed to Belarus in the context of the prelude to the Russian invasion of Ukraine.
 The brigade was then employed in the invasion.
+A successful air assault by the brigade seized the Kakhovka Dam and bridge on the Dnieper.
 On March 7, 2022, the Ukrainian military claimed to have killed Lt.
 Col. Denis Glebov, deputy commander of the brigade.

 On October 26, 2023, the brigade was awarded the Order of Suvorov.
 On September 18, 2024, the unit was awarded the Order of Zhukov.

 In March 2025, members of the brigade took part in a raid into Ukrainian-occupied territory in Kursk Oblast by traveling through a 15-kilometer gas pipeline and emerging behind Ukrainian lines.
 This is operation has been credited by the general Apti Alaudinov for having role in the rapid fall of Ukrainian defenses around Sudzha.